MicrosoftDocs/customer-insights/ci-docs/export-facebook.md

 ## Known limitations

-- Up 10 million customer profiles per export to Facebook Ads Manager, which can take up to 90 minutes.
+- Up to 10 million customer profiles per export to Facebook Ads Manager, which can take up to 90 minutes.
-- Exports to Facebook Ads Manager is limited to segments.
+- Segments only.
-- [Custom audiences in Facebook](https://www.facebook.com/business/help/744354708981227?id=2469097953376494) of type *customer list* only.
+- Facebook *customer list* type in [custom audiences](https://www.facebook.com/business/help/744354708981227?id=2469097953376494) only.
   > [!NOTE]
-  > You can only create or update custom audiences on Facebook of the type *customer list* with this export.
-In some cases, you see custom audiences of different types in the dropdown list.
-Selecting a different type than *customer list* will result in a failing export.
+  > In some cases, you might see custom audiences of different types in the dropdown list.
+Selecting a different type other than *customer list* will result in a failing export.

 ## Set up connection to Facebook Ads Manager